SD-Dev10/Project-React/README.md

-# Welcome to gypsy the travel app.
+# Welcome to gypsy, the travel app.

 ## Description:
 Gypsy is a travel webapp, created by using React.js.